 Q: Was it your background in nursing that led you to become an EMT?

 ROBBENHAAR-FRETZ: It wasn’t really my background in nursing that provoked my interest in becoming an EMT, although I certainly thought the experience would help in the course training.
 What really pushed me to become and EMT were my parents, especially my Mom.
 My parents were actually founding members of the KAA in the early 1970s.
 Both were techs and served on the board for many years — my Mom longer than my Dad.
-Ask Mark (Clifton), Don (McDougal) or any “old-timer” in town, and they will tell you about my Mom being the consummate volunteer.
+Ask Mark (Clifton), Don (McDougall) or any “old-timer” in town, and they will tell you about my Mom being the consummate volunteer.
 I learned volunteer service from my parents, so it really wasn’t a question of “if” I would become an EMT with the KAA but “when.”

 Q: What convinced you to take the leap?